DataShades/ckanext-files/README.md

 If you accept resource modifications, for every file owner `url_type` will be changed to `file` and `url` will be changed to file ID.
 Then all modified packages will be reindexed.

+Changing `url_type` means that some pages will change.
+For example, instead of **Download** button CKAN will show you **Go to resource** button on the resource page, because **Download** label is specific to `url_type=upload`.
+And some views may stop working as well.
+But this is safer option for migration, than leaving `url_type` unchanged: ckanext-files manages files in its own way and some assumptions about files will not work anymore, so using different `url_type` is the fastest way to tell everyone that something changed.

+Broken views can be easily fixed.
+Every view implemented as a separate plugin.
+You always can inherit from this plugin and override methods that relied on different behavior.
+And a lot of views work with file URL directly, so they won't even see the difference.

 ```sh
 ckan files migrate local-resources resources